dannypeanuts/GematriaCalculator/Readme.md

 ### How Does It Works

-Gematria is basically assigning an alphabet system with a numeric system within any valid human language.
+Gematria is a method of assigning alphabet system to numeric system via geometric and arithmetic sequencing.

 ![](Image/language.JPG)